EsotericSoftware/clippy/README.md

 ### Warning sounds

-By default Clippy plays an obnoxious sound when a break needs to be taken and another periodically if the break warning is ignored.
+By default Clippy plays an obnoxious sound when a break needs to be taken and another periodically every `breakReminderMinutes` if the break warning is ignored.
 This can help you to remember to take a break, as it soon becomes easy to ignore the warning popup.
 The warning sound is played periodically at increasing volume if a break is not taken.
 The default settings use the default sounds, but the sounds can be changed by specifying a file path.
 Set to `null` to disable.

 ```
 breakStartSound: breakStart
 breakFlashSound: breakFlash
 breakEndSound: breakEnd
+breakReminderMinutes: 5
 ```

 ### Warning toggle